kitsune21/ss-boilerplate/README.md

 # Dialogue Manager
 This is only a basic dialogue system.
 It doesn't handling branching dialogue.
 Only simple 3 response maximum questions.
 To use this you need to:
 1. Create a "Dialogue" sciptable object (should be in the "Dialogues" folder for organization).
-  -Give it a name
+  - Give it a name
-  -Assign a character name
+  - Assign a character name
 2. Then create "Dialogue Sentence" scriptable objects, one per sentence.
-  -Assign it a type (statement for just simple sentences, question if it can have a response) -The "sentence" attribute will always display first -If it is a question it will then show buttons below the sentence using the text from the questions[] attribute
+  - Assign it a type (statement for just simple sentences, question if it can have a response)
+  - The "sentence" attribute will always display first
+  - If it is a question it will then show buttons below the sentence using the text from the questions[] attribute
-    -Responses will be displayed when any of the question boxes are selected
+    - Responses will be displayed when any of the question boxes are selected
 3. After creating the dialogue, you just need to call the loadDialogue() funtion from the systemsController instance.

 # UI Prefabs